 In June 2019, Uzbekistan expressed new interest and commitment to join WTO in the near future (this is currently planned for 2026).
 Uzbekistan's most important trading partners are China and Russia.

-Services account for 43.9% of Uzbekistan's GDP (2023), followed by industry with a share of 30.6%.
+Services account for 45% of Uzbekistan's GDP (2024), followed by industry with a share of 32%.
 Besides the production of cotton and the related textile industry, the food processing industry, metallurgy, machine building and mining are important industries in Uzbekistan.
 Remittances contribute 14% to GDP.

-49% of total EU imports from Uzbekistan made use of the GSP+ preferences in 2023.
-The preference utilisation rate, which measures the share of preference eligible imports that actually use the preferences, stood at 84%.
+63% of total EU imports from Uzbekistan made use of the GSP+ preferences in 2024.
+The preference utilisation rate, which measures the share of preference eligible imports that actually use the preferences, stood at 92%.

-Total trade with the EU amounted to €6.1 billion in 2023 (12% of Uzbekistan's total trade), which makes the EU the third most important trading partner for Uzbekistan.
-The EU is relatively less important as an export market, with less than 5% being destined there.
+Total trade with the EU amounted to €5.3 billion in 2024 (10% of Uzbekistan's total trade), which makes the EU the third most important trading partner for Uzbekistan.
+The EU is relatively less important as an export market, with 7% being destined there.

-Share of EU imports from Uzbekistan that was eligible for GSP+ preferences in 2023.
+Share of EU imports from Uzbekistan that was eligible for GSP+ preferences in 2024.

-Uzbekistan's preference utilisation rate in 2023.
+Uzbekistan's preference utilisation rate in 2024.

-Share of zero-duty imports from Uzbekistan.
+Share of zero-duty imports from Uzbekistan in 2024.

 About two thirds of the EU's total imports from Uzbekistan are eligible for GSP+ preferences.
-Eligible imports increased strongly since 2019 and before, from about €100 million to €492 million in 2022, with some correction in 2023 (€392 million).
-Uzbekistan’s preference utilisation rate consistently was around 90% since 2016 but dropped slightly to 84% in 2023.
-Both of the two largest groups of preference-eligible imports, chemicals and textiles, made less use of the preferences in 2023 than in previous years.
+Eligible imports increased strongly since 2019 and before, from about €100 million to €486 million in 2024.
+Uzbekistan’s preference utilisation rate consistently was around 90% since 2016 (except for a slight drop in 2023).

 Uzbekistan is the newest GSP+ beneficiary.
 The significant opening and reform efforts since 2016 have had overall a positive effect on compliance with international standards.
 The Uzbek authorities have positively engaged with GSP+ and the commitment to effectively implement the relevant international conventions.
 Shortcomings, nonetheless, remain and worrying backtracking has been noted particularly in civil and political rights.
 These issues will have to be addressed to ensure Uzbekistan continues to comply with GSP+ requirements.